eyal-orbach/sts-b-test-data/README.md

     SemEval 2017.

 ### Adding Context
-Added context to original dataset was done with OpenAI chatgpt-3.5.
+Added context to original dataset was done with OpenAI chatgpt-3.5, and cleaned by human annotators.
 We use the following prompt:

 `